ocsf/examples/encodings/ilf/README.md

 ## ILF Sender and Receiver Fields Mapping

-Currently, ILF sender field is `*` and receiver field is `*`
+ILF sender field will be, by default, the `metadata.product.name` field of an OCSF event record.
+This default can be changed in the ILF using the `_` to concatenate the multiple fields, e.g., changed to the concatenated `product.name` and `product.version` fields of OCSF Metadata object with with a `_`.
+A specific example of such a concatenation is:  `AWS_audit_d_k8s_d_io_fs_v1`, correspinding the product name field of `AWS` and product version of `audit.k8s.io/v1`.

+The nonalphanumeric characters in the contributing fields to the ILF  `sender` field of ILF will be replaced based on the rules described below in [section](#ilf-attribute-names).

+When translated from an OCSF record, the receiver field in an ILF record will always be `*`.

 ## ILF Timestamp
 ILF time stamp will be the time when the ILF record is created.
-The other time mesurements are available as attribute fields in ILF, if available in the OCSF record.
+The other time mesurements are available as attribute fields in ILF, if necessary.

 ## OCSF to ILF Attribute Fields Mapping